No special requirements.

-The course considers methodology of teaching mechanics.
+The course considers methodology of teaching thermodynamics and optics.
 Students study preliminary knowledge and a methodology of acquiring preliminary knowledge prior the students start learning the concepts within the subject physics in the last two years of compulsory school.
-Students study cognitive problems that are known students meet in this field, various methodological approaches, and classroom demonstration and laboratory experiments.
+Students study cognitive problems that are known students meet in these fields, various methodological approaches, and classroom demonstration and laboratory experiments.
 Methodology includes also topics considered in vocational schools.
 Discussion emphasizes intertwining of different methods: lecturing, experimenting, ICT in combination with assessment and evaluation of students knowledge.
-The course includes practical attendance of lectures performed by teachers practitioners and demonstration lessons.
+The course includes practical attendance of lectures performed by teachers-practitioners and demonstration lessons.

 Izbrane vsebine iz revij Fizika v šoli, Physics education, The physics teacher in druge.

 - Synthetical, analytical, and creative thinking and problem solving

 - Flexible application of knowledge in the practice

 - Autonomy, (self)criticality, (self)reflection, (self)evaluation and quality endeavour

 - Comprehensive background knowledge, abilities to communicate with professional from other professional and scientific areas